Gaboon Viper: Profile and Information

 The average size of this viper species is 4 to 5 feet, and they may occasionally grow to attain 6 feet.
 The females are usually longer than the males.

-The Gaboon viper is a heavy one as it can weigh as much as 18 pounds, and that has earned it the titles of one of the most massive snakes in the African continent.
+The Gaboon viper is heavy as it can weigh as much as 18 pounds, which has earned it the title of one of the most massive snakes in the African continent.

-Gaboon vipers have an attractive and unique pattern of colors that come in a range of shades from brown to pinks and even purples.
+Gaboon vipers have an attractive and unique pattern of colors that come in shades from brown to pink and even purple.
 The designs on the snake’s body help it stay hidden and camouflaged among the fresh and dried leaves of the forest floor.

-Gaboon vipers have wide heads with horns (weird right?) that become present as they start to age.
-They’re also famous for their large fangs that can measures up to 2 inches in length, which is the longest of any existing venomous snake.
+Gaboon vipers have wide heads with horns (weird, right?) that become present as they age.
+They’re also famous for their large fangs measuring up to 2 inches, which is the longest of any venomous snake.

 Life Cycle

-Females of this snake can give birth to young’s every 2 to 3 years, birthing as many as 50 to 60 babies in a single delivery, although the actual number of babies rarely exceeds 25.
+Females of this snake can give birth to young every 2 to 3 years, birthing as many as 50 to 60 babies in a single delivery, although the number of babies rarely exceeds 25.

 The gestation period for these snakes usually takes about 12 months, which is one year.
 Typically, these snakes give birth in late summer.
-Their offspring are generally between 9 and 13 inches in length and can weigh between 1 to 2 ounces.
+Their offspring are generally between 9 and 13 inches long and can weigh between 1 and 2 ounces.

-The Gaboon viper is also known to live long as they can live up to 18 years of age.
+The Gaboon viper is also known to live as long as they can live up to 18.

 Primarily nocturnal, the Gaboon vipers are known to be among the slow-moving and placid animals in the world.
-They have a reputation for hunting by ambush, often spending long waiting periods motionless, as they hope for suitable prey to happen by.
+They have a reputation for hunting by ambush, often spending long waiting periods motionless, hoping for suitable prey to happen.

 On the flip side, these snakes have been known to be active hunters, mostly during the first six hours of every night.
 They are also strange in behavior as they have been known to be very tolerant snakes.

-Even when handled by humans, they rarely hiss or bite, unlike most other vipers.
-However, like other species of snakes when threatened, a snake of this specie will rear up and hiss to show off its fangs to an encroaching threat or predator.
+Unlike most other vipers, they rarely hiss or bite even when handled by humans.
+However, like other species of snakes, when threatened, a snake of this species will rear up and hiss to show off its fangs to an encroaching threat or predator.

-The Gaboon viper has one of the fastest and most also one of the most lethal strikes of any serpent.
+The Gaboon viper has one of any serpent’s fastest and most lethal strikes.
 Have it in mind that a Gaboon viper can strike to the sides, upwards, as well as forward.
 This slow-moving giant snake often crawls forward in a straight line.

 Diet